magrathealabs/playbook/README.md

 # PLAYBOOK

-Here we describe how we run our company, how we plan our work, program our softwares and ensure their quality.
-This document is based in our experience, but also in the experience and study of others and is always evolving when we find a better way to do things.
+Here we describe how we run our company, how we plan our work, develop our software and ensure their quality.
+This document is based on our experience, but also in the experience and study of others and is always evolving when we find a better way to do things.

 > No matter the circumstance you can always improve.
 You can always start improving with yourself.
 You can always start improving today.
 >
 > -- Kent Beck, Extreme Programming Explained

-Everyone in Magrathea can edit this playbook by simply opening a PR (pull request) with the desired modifications.
-In this way, we can discuss all modifications through the PR and keep the discussion archived for future references.
+Everyone at MLabs can edit this playbook by simply opening a PR (pull request) with the desired modifications.
+In this way, we can discuss it through the PR and keep the discussion archived for future reference.

 **Summary**